infinum/qa-handbook/Basics/Stress and problems.md

 ### How to deal with stiff people

-In our profesional, just as in our personal life, we might come across people who are hard to deal with.
+In our professional, just as in our personal life, we might come across people who are hard to deal with.
 Best course of action is to try and communicate with them, but don't give up on your standard of conversation.
 Be assertive if needed and prepare well for tough conversations.

 If that someone is someone from within the company, you can always bring the topic with your Team Lead.
 Also, it is quite possible other colleagues have the same experience and will bring it up on the 360 meetings.